davegurnell/unindent/README.md

 ## Getting Started

-Grab the code from Bintray by adding the following to your `build.sbt`:
+Add the following to your `build.sbt`:

 ~~~ scala
 libraryDependencies += "com.davegurnell" %% "unindent" % "<<VERSION>>"